pretzelhammer/rust-blog/posts/restful-api-in-sync-and-async-rust.md

 ### Methodology

 The tools we're going to use for benchmarking and profiling are vegeta and psutil.
-Vegeta is HTTP load testing command line tool written in Go.
-We can give it list of targets, a duration, and a number of workers and it will pummel the targets for the given duration using the given number of workers while recording statistics like the number of requests successfully processed, their response times, their status codes, and so on.
+Vegeta is an HTTP load testing command line tool written in Go.
+We can give it a list of targets, a duration, and a number of workers and it will pummel the targets for the given duration using the given number of workers while recording statistics like the number of requests successfully processed, their response times, their status codes, and so on.
 Psutil is a Python library that we can use to easily write a script that queries the system every second to check how much CPU and memory a process is using.

 Let's run all of the HTTP load tests for 60 seconds and use up to a max of 40 workers.
 Vegeta will naturally scale the workers if the HTTP server can handle the load.
 Also, let's use two different sets of targets, the first set is going to represent a read-only (RO) workload and the second set is going to represent a more realistic reads + writes (RW) workload.